 Radon Testing Methods

-There are multiple time frames that can be used to test for radon, either a short-term, long-term, or continuous radon test.
+There are multiple time frames that can be used, either a short-term, long-term, or continuous test.

 Short-term tests generally last between 2 – 90 days.
 This is typically provided for a real estate transaction.
-The benefit with a short-term test is that you are able to get results quickly, but the downside is that its not the most accurate because radon levels vary throughout the year.
-A long-term radon test will provide you with more accurate results with a time frame of greater than 90 days.
+The benefit of a short-term test is that you are able to get results quickly, but the downside is that it’s not the most accurate because radon levels vary throughout the year.
+A long-term test will provide you with more accurate results with a time frame of greater than 90 days.

 An even more accurate radon testing method is using continuous radon monitoring (CRM) equipment.